In the NHL, some teams draft and others deal.

 "Taylor Doherty is pretty close," Burke told CSNBayArea.com.
 "He kind of took over the camp as a leader type, and that's really good to see, because most of the guys that have made it for us have shown the ability to lead in these.
 Even though it's a small thing, doing things right time after time adds up after a while."

-10. Danil Tarasov, RW: When he emigrated from Moscow, Russia, at 18, Tarasov started his career in the International Junior Hockey League.
+Danil Tarasov, RW: When he emigrated from Moscow, Russia, at 18, Tarasov started his career in the International Junior Hockey League.
 He progressed quickly to the United States Hockey League, where he eventually played alongside Sharks draft pick Sean Kuraly.
-After Tarasov, now 22, scored 47 goals for the Indiana Ice of the USHL in 2011-12, San Jose signed him as a free agent.
-Tarasov (6-1, 185) began last season in Worcester but was quickly sent down to the San Francisco Bulls of the ECHL.
+After Tarasov netted 47 goals for the Indiana Ice of the USHL in 2011-12, San Jose signed him as a free agent.
+Tarasov began last season in Worcester, but was quickly sent down to the San Francisco Bulls of the ECHL for a stint.
 Upon returning to Worcester, he rediscovered his offense and ended the season with 14 goals and 14 assists in 43 games.

-Tarasov's journey to the top of San Jose's prospect pool doesn't look like any of his peers, so it makes sense that his game doesn't resemble any of theirs either.
+Tarasov's journey to the top of San Jose's prospect pool doesn't look like any of his peers, so it makes sense that his game doesn't resemble any of theirs, either.
 Offensive-minded to a fault, Tarasov's teammates sometimes can pay the price for his forays with the puck in the offensive end.
-But his puck-handling, vision and ability to score in a variety of ways convinced San Jose of his NHL potential, and the club signed him to a two-year contract April 2.
+But his puck-handling, vision and ability to score in a variety of ways convinced San Jose of his NHL potential, and they club signed him to a two-year deal April 2.